Sacagawea: Name

-The name is a compound of two common Hidatsa nouns: cagáàga (/sio/, 'bird') and míà (/sio/, 'woman').
-The compound is written as Cagáàgawia ('Bird Woman') in modern Hidatsa orthography, and pronounced /sio/ (//m// is pronounced /[w]/ between vowels in Hidatsa).
+The name is a compound of two common Hidatsa nouns: cagáàga (/hid/, 'bird') and míà (/hid/, 'woman').
+The compound is written as Cagáàgawia ('Bird Woman') in modern Hidatsa orthography, and pronounced /hid/ (//m// is pronounced /[w]/ between vowels in Hidatsa).
 The double //aa// in the name indicates a long vowel, while the diacritics suggest a falling pitch pattern.

 Hidatsa is a pitch-accent language that does not have stress; therefore, in the Hidatsa pronunciation all syllables in /[tsaɡáàɡawia]/ are pronounced with roughly the same relative emphasis.
 However, most English speakers perceive the accented syllable (the long //aa//) as stressed.
 In faithful rendering of Cagáàgawia to other languages, it is advisable to emphasize the second, long syllable, rather than the //i// syllable, as is common in English.

 The name has several spelling traditions in English.
 The origin of each tradition is described in the following sections.

 Sacajawea

 The spelling Sacajawea (/ˌsækədʒəˈwiːə/) is said to have derived from Shoshone Saca-tzaw-meah, meaning 'boat puller' or 'boat launcher'.
 In contrast to the Hidatsa etymology more popular among academics, Sacajawea is the preferred spelling used by her own tribe, the Lemhi Shoshone people, some of whom claim that her Hidatsa captors transliterated her Shoshone name in their own language and pronounced it according to their own dialect.
 That is, they heard a name that approximated tsakaka and wia, and interpreted it as 'bird woman', substituting their hard "g/k" pronunciation for the softer "tz/j" sound that did not exist in the Hidatsa language.

 The use of this spelling almost certainly originated with Nicholas Biddle, who used the "j" when he annotated the journals of the Lewis and Clark Expedition for publication in 1814.
 This use became more widespread with the publication in 1902 of Eva Emery Dye's novel The Conquest: The True Story of Lewis and Clark.
 It is likely that Dye used Biddle's secondary source for the spelling, and her highly popular book made this version ubiquitous throughout the United States (previously most non-scholars had never even heard of Sacagawea).

 Rozina George, great-great-great-great-granddaughter of Cameahwait, says the Agaidika tribe of Lemhi Shoshone do not recognize the spelling or pronunciation Sacagawea.
 Schools named in the interpreter's honor and other memorials erected in the area surrounding her birthplace use the spelling Sacajawea: